top of page

 Scrap the Training Plan, and Get a Coach

-However my own coach completely changed my life (not just my training), and I've seen that happen to thousands of others, including hundreds of athletes I've worked with personally.
-I simply haven't seen that with people using training plans.
-Generally they cause more stress than they alleviate, because you are constantly wondering if you're doing the right thing for yourself in that situation.
+But my own coach completely changed my life—not just my training—and I’ve seen the same thing happen to thousands of others, including hundreds of athletes I’ve worked with personally.
+I simply haven’t seen that kind of transformation from people following training plans.
+In fact, plans often cause more stress than they relieve, because you’re constantly wondering whether you’re doing the right thing in that situation.

-In particular, I see far higher rates of injury among athletes using training plans, especially long-term injuries lasting more than a month.
+I also see far higher injury rates among athletes using static plans — especially long-term injuries that last a month or more.

-Having a coach makes you less stressed about your running because you never have to worry about whether you're doing too much or too little, nor about how to adjust and adapt your training around your body and your life.
-That's your coach's problem now!
+Having a coach takes that mental load off your plate.
+You no longer have to second-guess whether you’re doing too much or too little, or how to adapt training around your body and your life.
+That’s your coach’s problem now.

-This is the reason most coaches have their own coaches – external eyes and someone else to be a bit more objective and tell you when to back off, when to push harder, and when perhaps you're about to make a really bad decision.
+There’s a reason most coaches have their own coaches!
+We all need external eyes, objectivity, and someone who will tell us when to back off, push harder, or avoid a really bad decision.

-Note that coaching solves all four of the problems I outlined in the first section.
+Coaching, done right, solves all five of the problems I outlined in the first section.

 Scrap the Training Plan, and Explore Self - Coaching

-If you're someone who likes to dive into learning new things, enjoys reading about science, you might try self-coaching.
+If you’re someone who loves learning new things and enjoys digging into the science behind training, you might try self-coaching.

-Whether you decide to buy some books (I'd urge you to avoid most internet articles at the start - you want a solid grounding, not bite-size pieces), or take a training course, be ready to follow up with more reading!
+Whether you decide to buy a few books (I’d avoid most internet articles at the start — you want depth, not bite-sized advice) or take a course, be ready to keep reading and learning throughout your journey.

 Get a Custom Training Plan with Modifications Offered

-Some training-plan-writers offer custom training plans with a certain number of modifications.
-While this doesn't approach the adaptability of coaching, (and the cost often does), it can be a step in the right direction.
-You'll know that if you get sick, or have a stressful event, that the plan will be re-written to accommodate that.
+Some training plan writers offer custom plans that include a set number of modifications.
+While this doesn’t come close to the adaptability of true coaching (though the cost often does), it can still be a step in the right direction.
+You’ll know that if you get sick or face a stressful stretch of life, your plan will be re-written to account for it.

-If you decide to do this, it's vital that the training plan is customized after a pretty in-depth chat with you, and the training should be written from the ground up.
-If they are taking a stock plan they've created and just adjusting it to fit your approximate pace range and volume range... that's not helpful, and absolutely not worth paying for!
+If you go this route, it’s vital that the plan is created after a real, in-depth conversation with you—and built from the ground up.
+If someone simply takes a stock plan and tweaks it to match your pace or weekly mileage range, that’s not helpful, and it’s definitely not worth paying for.

-The training plan should also really include modifications and adjustments, at least every few weeks.
-Otherwise, you'll need to combine this with modifying and adapting on your own.
+A good customized plan should also include scheduled check-ins and adjustments, ideally every few weeks.
+Otherwise, you’ll need to handle those modifications yourself.

-Depending on who writes your training plan, this can solve from one to three of the problems I outlined in the first section.
+Depending on who writes it and how well they adapt it over time, this approach can solve anywhere from one to three of the problems I outlined earlier.

 Learn to Modify and Adapt on Your Own

-An alternative to the above, is to learn to modify and adapt the training plan on your own.
-This doesn't take quite as much knowledge as true self-coaching, since you're taking a training plan as a starting point, but is still a long-term investment in your time and knowledge.
+An alternative to the above is learning to modify and adapt a training plan yourself.
+This doesn’t require quite as much knowledge as full self-coaching, since you’re starting with a plan, but it’s still a long-term investment of time and attention.

-You need to be prepared to invest some time at the beginning of training to analyze and modify the plan to best suit you and you need to keep a detailed training log (not just Strava activities).
-Note how you felt, how you slept, other life stresses, the conditions, any aches and pains... the more info the better!
-This is far more important than how fast you ran.
+Be prepared to invest some effort upfront.
+Analyze the plan, make adjustments where needed, and keep a detailed training log—not just Strava activities.
+Note how you felt, how you slept, other life stressors, weather conditions, and any aches or pains.
+The more detail, the better.
+That information is far more important than how fast you ran.

-Does the overall structure make sense and seem like it'll work for you?
-Do you understand the rationale behind each run, each week and each mesocycle?
-Are the mesocycles and specific workouts right for you based on your athletic history, fitness and goals?
-Adjust these now, at least to get a starting point.
+Does the overall structure make sense for you?
+Do you understand the rationale behind each run, week, and mesocycle?
+Are the mesocycles and workouts right for your fitness, background, and goals?
+Adjust what you can now to create a reasonable starting point.

-Remember, it's better to make more frequent adjustments rather than force yourself to stick to a plan until you implode.
+Remember, it’s far better to make frequent small adjustments than to stubbornly follow a plan until you implode.

-Note too, that this option only fixes one of the four problems I outlined in the first section.
+Keep in mind that this approach only fixes one of the five problems I outlined earlier, but it’s still a step in the right direction.

 Just Use the Training Plan

-If you are just getting started with running or have trouble running consistently, a very light training plan might work well.
-I don't mean a 'Couch to Marathon' plan, but learning to run consistently with a very slow-building stock training plan may work for you.
+If you’re just getting started with running or struggle to stay consistent, a very light training plan can work well.
+I don’t mean a “Couch to Marathon” plan, but rather a slow-building, low-pressure plan focused on helping you run regularly and build habits.

-However once you're past worried solely about consistently and are working on building volume, improving fitness, or preparing for a race, I'd urge you away from a stock training plan and into one of the options above!
+Once consistency is no longer your main challenge and you’re focusing on building volume, improving fitness, or preparing for a race, it’s time to move beyond a stock plan and try one of the options above.

 Are you next?
 Learn more here!